 Postpartum Skincare

-After recently writing my Pregnancy Skincare blog, the main feedback I've received centers around how this translates to Postpartum Skincare: Are the suggestions the same, are the restrictions identical, how will my skin react, etc. Trust me, I get it.
-It can feel like after 9 months of so many changes and uncertainties, you're faced with a new chapter brimming with equally as many shifts and questions.
+After writing my Pregnancy Skincare blog (and giving birth to my second baby girl), the main feedback I've received centers around how Pregnancy Skincare translates to Postpartum Skincare: Are the suggestions the same, are the restrictions identical, how will my skin react, etc. Trust me, I get it.
+It can feel like after 9-10 months of so many changes and uncertainties, you're faced with a new chapter brimming with equally as many shifts and questions.
 My main goal is to help guide you through skincare during your postpartum journey, so there's one less question mark you have to face.

-Hormonal Fluctuations: Let’s be real, starting from the moment you're pregnant, the hormonal changes are unreal.
+Hormonal Fluctuations: Let’s be real, starting from the moment you're pregnant, the hormonal changes are non stop.
 During postpartum, the significant hormonal adjustment your body undergoes can result in various skin changes, including enhanced sensitivity and unexpected bouts of acne.

-Hair Changes: TBH I know this isn’t necessarily under the “skin department,” but I thought it might be mentioning that your hair might also undergo changes, from increased shedding to alterations in texture (DM me if you would like me to do a separate blog on postpartum haircare).
+Hair Changes: Your hair might also undergo changes, from increased shedding to alterations in texture (DM me if you would like me to do a separate blog on postpartum haircare).
+I remember sitting down for my first haircut postpartum and my stylist who I’ve seen for years saying with a sad face- “wow your texture changed”.
+Cue a $200 panic order of haircare at sephora lol.

 Ingredients To Avoid (Breastfeeding vs. Not Breastfeeding):